 - Organizational Management

 As you move onto the graduate programs, you’ll find the offerings are less diverse.
-Currently, Life Pacific University offers three online master’s degree programs:
+Currently, Life Pacific University offers six online master’s degree programs:

 - Leadership (Spanish)